‘Really terrifying’: Woman injured on Florida State Fair ride

 “As I was panic-attacking and she was looking up at me just sobbing her little eyes out,” she said.
 “She couldn’t do anything.
 She didn’t know what was going on.”

-“The ride operator followed proper safety protocol and brought the ride down safely to its resting position,” said Frank Zaitshik, Wade Show Owner & Midway Manager for the Florida State Fair.
+“The ride operator followed proper safety protocol and brought the ride down safely to its resting position,” said Frank Zaitshik, Wade Show owner and Midway manager for the Florida State Fair.
 “EMS was onsite, one person was evaluated and to our knowledge, there was no further treatment needed.
 Wagner Consultant Group, our third-party Ride Inspection Team, along with the Florida Department of Agriculture and Consumer Services, reinspected the ride and found it to be safe to return to operation.”

 State regulators require that fair rides undergo daily inspections.
 These reports must be done prior to opening each day.